The Importance of Pregnancy Planning

 Guide Your Patients

-Keep your message clear and positive while emphasizing the importance of contraception for this patient population.
+People with epilepsy have had to take in a lot of medical information since their diagnosis, and have often been given conflicting information.
+It is helpful to keep your message clear and positive while emphasizing the importance of contraception for this patient population.
 Research surrounding ASMs and contraceptives will empower your patients to take charge of their reproductive health and their future.